beriresen/beriresen/README.md

 ## About Me

 - 🤖 Currently, I am working as an ios developer at Eteration Bilişim Çözümleri.
-- 🌿 I'm working on TrendAvm.
+- 🌿 I'm working on SDK.
 - 📫 Reach Me **senberire@gmail.com**